annitya/eZ-completion/readme.md

 * Bundle:
     - Use PSR-4 for bundle-autoloading.
     - Automatic installation?
+    - Add to packagist.
 * Remote logs?
 * Donut?

 Known issues:
 -------------
 You might need to clear the cache before refreshing completions.
+When using a remote interpreter, the statusbar will display: "connecting to..." instead of actual status-text.

 Troubleshooting:
 ----------------